eCook Meal

 What are the main ingredients in East Coast Curried Hake Tacos?

-Black Beans, Corn, Double Cream Plain Yoghurt, Fish, Fresh Chilli, Fresh Chillies, Fresh Coriander, Green Leaves, Lime, Limes, Line-caught Hake Fillet, Line-caught Hake Fillets, Papaya Chunks, Soft Shell Corn Tortillas, Spice & All Things Nice Cape Malay Curry Paste, Spice and All Things Nice Cape Malay Curry Paste, Spring Onion, Spring Onions
+Black Beans, Chilli, Corn, Double Cream Yoghurt, Fish, Fresh Coriander, Green Leaves, Lime, Line-caught Hake Fillets, Papaya Chunks, Soft Shell Corn Tortilla, Spice & All Things Nice Cape Malay Curry Paste, Spice and All Things Nice Cape Malay Curry Paste, Spring Onion

 What is the nutritional information of East Coast Curried Hake Tacos?